 EmpathyLab provides a range of resources to support schools in promoting empathy through reading:

 - Read for Empathy Collections for primary and secondary schools – a list of titles that explore emotions and provide insights into other people’s experiences and perspectives.
 There is also a Reading Collection for Empathy for Wales featuring Welsh and English language books for young people aged 4-16.

 - Empathy Day – a day dedicated to talking about and promoting empathy with free, online, author-led activities.

-- CPD training packages to help primary and secondary schools develop and embed an empathy strategy.
+- An Affiliate Schools Programme and modular CPD training programme to help primary and secondary schools develop and embed an empathy strategy.